 Some people have asked me how to find a job here.
 So I will explain for you how I found my job.
 I work as a computer programmer in IT (update January 2013: now working full-time as an editor and publisher) so this would be relevant for those of you who are looking for work as a professional in any field.

 Regarding work, Chile is very particular about having proper credentials for employment.
 Even those working in non-professional jobs are expected to have a vocational degree there.
-So the students here study for either 2 year “technical” or 4 year “professional” programs that come after high to obtain a certificate for, say, cooking, agriculture, or computer networking.
-University students study 4 to 6 years and depending on what career they elect.
+So the students here study for either 2 year “technical” or 4 year “professional” programs that come after high school to obtain a certificate for, say, cooking, agriculture, or computer networking.
+University students study 4 to 6 years depending on what major they elect.
 So you as a foreigner coming here looking for work as a professional should have a university degree at a minimum.
 Employment in the mining sector is surging so it might be possible to find work there as a machine operator or other if you do not have a university degree.
-The biggest mining companies operating here include Fluor and BHP Billiton.
+The biggest mining companies operating here include Anglo American, Codelco, and Antofagasta Minerals.

 Wages here are pretty good especially if you consider the cost of living.
 Things here cost either twice as much as in the USA or half as much depending on what you buy.
 Anything imported like cell phones, brand name clothes, snow skiis costs twice as much.
 To put that in terms of the currency they say that $100 USD and $100,000 CLP are roughly the same meaning what you can buy in the USA for $100 USD will cost $200 USD here.
 Gasoline is over $7 per gallon and your cell phone and internet bills will be about $100 per month.
 Rent in the east side of Santiago–this is where you would probably want to live since it is the safest area–goes from $400 to $800 for a studio or one bedroom apartment in Providencia or Las Condes.
 To buy an apartment costs anywhere from $30,000 USD to $200,000 USD or much more.
 Houses outside the capital can be bought for as little as $30,000 USD.